All courses are held at the RCIE campus in Clifton and are AGD/PACE certified.

 64 hours AGDPace (for all four sessions in total)

-The relevance for the airway to all aspects of dentistry is becoming more apparent as we struggle with the compensations created by poor breathing and sleep.
+The relevance of the airway to all aspects of dentistry is becoming more apparent as we struggle with the compensations created by poor breathing and sleep.
 In this course, dentists will learn how to recognize Airway-Centered Diseases and about the various treatment approaches being used today.
-An arguement for Medically Indicated Orthodontic Care will be made.
+An argument for Medically Indicated Orthodontic Care will be made.
+(Guest Faculty as available).

 Dr. Barry Gillespie began to practice "whole body" dentistry decades ago, addressing the craniosacral fascial system in his overall treatment (see www.gillespieapproach.com).
 Recently, he has focused on working with infants.
 This course will include clinical demonstrations on children, infants, and participants.